 What can you buy with $100 in Manila?
 The following guest blog post from blogger Gem Muzones offers some insightful tips on this very subject.
-Gem is the author of www.travelswithahobo.com and you can also find her at the links below.
+Gem is the author of www.travelswithahobo.com and lives in the Philippines.

 What can $100 buy in the Philippines?

-When planning an out-of-town trip, it’s a given that you’ll probably be keeping a tight eye on your finances.
-As a traveller, more so as a budget traveller, it’s normal to want to get great value for your money and ensure you make the most out of your adventure without spending too much.
+When planning an out-of-town trip, it’s a given that you’ll be keeping a tight eye on your finances.
+As a traveler, more so as a budget traveler, it’s normal to want to get great value for your money.
+You also want to ensure you make the most out of your adventure, just without spending too much.

-One hundred dollars may not seem that much, but here in the Philippines, it can go a long way.
-Want to what you can spend with $100?
-Here are some suggestions on how to spend your cash for a great travel experience.
+One hundred dollars may not seem that much, but in the Philippines, it can go a long way.
+Want to know what you can spend with $100?
+Here are some suggestions on how to spend your cash and have a great travel experience at the same time.

-For relaxation and recreation: A luxury hotel room in the capital
+A luxury hotel room in the capital – $100 in the Philippines

 Check out hotels in Alabang like Parque España Residence Hotel, Crimson Hotel Filinvest City Manila, and The Bellevue Manila.
-Alternatively, The A. Venue Hotel, Armada Hotel and Hotel Jen in Metro Manila make great choices for a base in the city.
-Make sure to explore your options!
-Discover the best of Manila and the surrounding vicinity by booking a local tour with the people who know best!
+Alternatively, The A. Venue Hotel, Armada Hotel and Hotel Jen in Metro Manila are great choices in the city.
+Shop around to explore your best options.
+Discover the best of Manila and the surrounding vicinity by booking a local tour with the people who know best.

-Who can say no to a spot of retail therapy?
-Filipinos are known for having coined the word ‘malling’, which shows how much we love to go to the mall, and of course, to shop!
+It’s hard to say no to a spot of retail therapy, a pastime Filipinos really like to engage in.
+So much is their love of shopping, they’ve even coined a term for it, ‘malling’.
+It reinforces how much they love to go to the mall, and also of course, to shop!

-With many shopping malls and bazaars situated around every corner, your $100 can get you bags of everything you can think of.
-Bargaining is also encouraged in local markets in Manila, so don’t be shy and be sure to haggle for a good discount.
+With seemingly endless shopping malls and markets, $100 in the Philippines can get plenty of bags for your buck.
+Bargaining is also encouraged in local markets, so don’t be shy and try your hand at getting a good discount.

-Shopping centres such as Greenhills, the market in Divisoria, and other bazaars in the city are places where you can find cheap, yet great finds.
-You’ll be surprised at just how much stuff you can buy with your money.
+Shopping centres such as Greenhills and the market in Divisoria are places where you can find cheap, yet great finds.
+Don’t be surprised at how much you can buy here with $100!.

 Get the most out of your trip to Manila by experiencing some of the Filipino culture on offer.